DFE-Digital/bat-design-history/app/posts/teacher-success/2025-09-18-information-card.md

 ## What’s next

-We will monitor:
+We plan to monitor this component with:

-- Analytics: click-through rates from the card compared with surrounding links.
+- Analytics: such as click-through rates on links within the card component.
 - Feedback: whether trainees report finding resources more easily.

-- Consistency: opportunities to use the information card across other areas of Get ready to teach.
+We also plan to explore pportunities to use the information card across other areas of Get ready to teach service.